-At Westfield Academy students can raise their concerns via any member of the school community who will be able to signpost them to the most appropriate member of staff.
-Students can also raise a concern via the Westfield Academy website.
-Students are reminded of the support available via assemblies, students desktop, TV's around the school and Westfield Academy Website.
+At Westfield Academy children can raise their concerns via any member of the school community who will be able to signpost them to the most appropriate member of staff.

+Students can also raise a concern via the Westfield Academy website and they will be treated seriously.

+Students are regularly reminded of the support available via assemblies, students' desktop, TV's around the school and the Academy's website.